-Now that Swift has been around for a few years there’s no shortage of teaching material to help you learn it quickly and efficiently.
+Now that Swift has been around for several years there’s no shortage of teaching material to help you learn it quickly and efficiently.
 Even better, there are some high-quality books, blogs, and video resources that are available free of charge, so if you want to dive in there is no excuse other than being unsure where to start.

 Hopefully you can find something useful below, but if there’s some other way you like to learn get in touch!

 When the first beta of Swift 1.0 was announced, I remember downloading Apple’s official guidebook and reading it cover to cover.
 It’s quite dry (by design!), but it is as comprehensive as you can get, and both clear and concise.

 If you’re the kind of person who just wants the cold, hard facts of the language, the official Swift reference is exactly what you want – just don’t complain to me if it sometimes feels like you’re reading a dictionary.

 You might also find my glossary of common Swift terms a useful companion – it's a quick reference to help you remember words such as closures, conditional conformance, and protocol extension.